aposnov/workfully-sample-app/README.md

 more data/variables can be moved into ENVs for prod use

 ### Authentication
 Better to store auth tokens in Redis, but to simplify app, i created table in Postgres – UserRepoTokens, where i store all tokens, create it in registration/login and remove in logout.
 Also to simplify i have skipped refresh token functionality.
+Token stored on client in httpOnly cookie that server put there after login.
 Token JWT expire - 5min (can be edited)

 ### Structure
- **Client** – frontend app with 4 inputs and submit button **Public** - build of frontend app by webpack (bundle) **Src** - server app with all backend files
+ **SRC/FRONTEND** – frontend app with 3 components and main app with navigation

+ **Public** - build of frontend app by webpack (bundle)

+ **SRC/BACKEND** - server app with all backend files

+  ### Frontend (Src folder)
+**src/frontend/package.json** - dependencies of FE app

+**src/frontend/App.tsx** - main app with navigation

+**src/frontend/LoginForm.tsx** - login form with login/register button

+**src/frontend/RegistrationForm.tsx** - registration form with login/register button

+**src/frontend/Profilepage.tsx** - profile page, show "not autorized" and "profile with user data" if authorized

  ### Backend (Src folder)

+ **src/backend/package.json** - dependencies of Backend app

  **index.ts** - main file for server

- **backend/apiRoutes.ts** - all logic for API endpoits /register /login /profile /logout
+ **src/backend/apiRoutes.ts** - all logic for API endpoits /register /login /profile /logout

- **backend/basicRoutes.ts** - logic for fronted to run app and 404
+ **src/backend/basicRoutes.ts** - logic for fronted to run app and 404

- **backend/auth.ts** - logic to generate and verify JWT tokens
+ **src/backend/auth.ts** - logic to generate and verify JWT tokens

- **backend/bd.ts** - connection and communication with database (two tables User and UserRepoTokens)
+ **src/backend/bd.ts** - connection and communication with database (two tables User and UserRepoTokens)

  ### Unit Tests

  Tests – folder for tests /profile and /registration endpoints

-  **basic.test.ts** – basic test to run and check server env
+  **src/frontend/basic.test.ts** – basic test to run and check server env

-  **registration.test.ts** – registration endpoint tests
+  **src/frontend/registration.test.ts** – registration endpoint tests

-  **profile.test.ts** – profile endpoint tests
+  **src/frontend/profile.test.ts** – profile endpoint tests

  **To run test please use command**